knowncitizen/tripleo-undercloud-vagrant/README.md

 ## Pre-requisites

 You'll need [vagrant](https://github.com/hashicorp/vagrant) with the [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) plugin.
+At the moment, this only works with Linux.
+I'm working on the update for making it work with virtualbox.

 ## Usage